samerlahoud/hall-of-fame-escape-lab/handout.md

 ### Step 1 – Get the lab files

-You will receive a folder or zip archive named for example:
+You will clone or download the repository from https://github.com/samerlahoud/hall-of-fame-escape-lab including the following files:

 ```text
 hall-of-fame-escape-lab/